TsonduLi/vine-robot-slam-monocular/README.md

-# Enabling 3D Mapping and Localization for Multi-segment "Vine" Robot
+# Enabling 3D Mapping and Localization for Multi-segment Vine Robot

 ## Overview
 This project is dedicated to developing 3D mapping and localization capabilities for a multi-segment "Vine" robot.
 By integrating a combination of 6-axis IMU, RGB and Depth images, Time of Flight Laser Point, and real-time processing techniques, we enhance the robot's environmental understanding to facilitate improved navigation and autonomy.